Ghor Al-Safi SC

 Ghor Al-Safi Sports Club (نادي غور الصافي الرياضي) is a Jordanian football club based in Al-Karak, Jordan, representing the Ghor es-Safi region.
-It currently competes in the Jordanian First Division League, the second tier of Jordanian football.
+It currently competes in the Jordanian Third Division League, the fourth tier of Jordanian football.

 History

-Ghor Al-Safi SC is noted for having a successful youth academy, which led to Al-Faisaly opening up an academy in the region in August 2019.
+Ghor Al-Safi is noted for having a successful youth academy, which led to Al-Faisaly opening up an academy in the region in August 2019.

 On 17 September 2019, Al-Wehdat completed the transfer of midfielder Ibrahim Al-Mashaleh from Ghor Al-Safi.

 On 3 February 2020, Ghor Al-Safi was making preparations for the Jordanian Third Division League, renewing several of its players in the process.

 On 17 November 2020, Ghor Al-Safi SC witnessed the death of its Secretary Khaled Al-Ashoush from a heart attack.
-As a result, the Southern Valley Brigade Football Championship was opened by club President Dr. Khalaf Nazzal Al-Ashoush, in honour of Khaled Al-Ashoush.
+As a result, the Southern Valley Brigade Football Championship was opened by club president Dr. Khalaf Nazzal Al-Ashoush, in honour of Khaled Al-Ashoush.

 On 26 June 2021, Bisher Khasawneh sought to inspect Ghor Al-Safi Stadium for potential renovations.